vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 renouncer, 4, 498

-renunciation, 7, 55, 425, see also sam. nyāsa
+renunciation, 7, 55, 425, see also saṁnyāsa

 Republic of India, 70

 Revā, 174, 388, see also Narmadā

-Revākhan. ḍa (R recension SP), 185, 469
+Revākhaṇḍa (R recension SP), 185, 469

-Revākhan. ḍa (vulgate Skandapurāṇa, SkP),
+Revākhaṇḍa (vulgate Skandapurāṇa, SkP),

 185